-41.0 Revised: County buildings will be operated and maintained in a readiness position to support the Office of Emergency Management (OEM) conduct of emergency operations for local and regional disasters.
+38.0 County buildings will be operated and maintained to support the Office of Emergency Management (OEM) conduct of emergency operations for local and regional disasters.

 County emergency operations planning includes facility-specific planning.
 Alongside individual building plans for different types of disasters, county buildings are also designated for specific purposes in local and regional disasters (e.g., as shelters, staging areas, and the like).
 County disaster planning will address the particular operational needs of each building to meet these disaster response duties.